ActuallyHappening/ChessBois/README.md

 Clone local dep (at root of project): `git clone https://github.com/ActuallyHappening/bevy_egui_controls.git`

 Then, `cargo r` / `cargo w` to run and reload the project respectively.
-`trunk serve` to view in a web browser.
+`./web-dev.sh` to view in a web browser.